 Making a complaint to the OIA

-Normally a student must first complete the internal complaints or appeals procedures of the university.
-The university should then promptly issue a Completion of Procedures Letter to the student.
+Normally a student must first complete the internal complaints or appeals procedures of the provider.
+The provider should then promptly issue a Completion of Procedures Letter to the student.

-If the student is not satisfied with the university’s final decision, they should send a completed Complaint Form to the OIA.
-This must be received by the OIA within three months of the date of the Completion of Procedures Letter; otherwise we may consider the complaint to be out of time.
-For example, if the Completion of Procedures Letter is dated 7 January, we should receive the Complaint Form by 7 April
+If the student is not satisfied with the provider’s final decision, they should send a completed Complaint Form to the OIA.
+This must be received by the OIA within 12 months of the date of the Completion of Procedures Letter; otherwise we will consider the complaint to be out of time.
+For example, if the Completion of Procedures Letter is dated 7 January, we should receive the Complaint Form by 7 January the following year.

 In exceptional circumstances, we may look at a complaint where the internal complaints or appeals procedures have not been completed.

 For further information see 'How to make to a complaint'.

 We will acknowledge receipt of the Complaint Form.

 When we receive your form we first check to see if your complaint is something we can deal with and has been received within the timescales set out in our Rules.

 The complaint is allocated to a case-handler who will contact both parties.
 The case handler will confirm whether the complaint is eligible or not.